 According to Cloudflare, their Automatic Platform Optimization plugin optimized their client’s Web Vitals and Core Web Vitals metrics:

 “Automatic Platform Optimization consistently demonstrated better aggregate performance among sites we analyzed in TTFB, First Paint, FCP, and LCP metrics.
 Even more impressive are improvements on both desktop and phone form factors.”Cloudflare’s blog

 Cloudflare APO is compatible with WP Rocket* and many other plugins, check the compatibility.

 *Cloudflare APO cache needs to be manually purged on every Wp Rocket change.

 4. Optimize Core Web Vitals

-Core Web Vitals are a ranking algorithm, and it involves LCP, CLS, and FID.
+Core Web Vitals is a ranking algorithm, and it involves LCP, CLS, and FID.
 You will need a plugin with a full-suite solution to fix these, consider using either Wp Rocket or Nitropack.
-Check their comparison here.
+Check their comparison.